Uber and Lyft take different roads in search of profit

 Lyft is reporting fourth quarter earnings on Feb.
 11. In October it told investors it would be adjusted EBITDA profitable by the end of 2021.
 Analysts said they did not expect Lyft to move its profit target.

 Lyft has integrated public transit information into its app for seven U.S. cities in the hopes of turning its app into a single transportation platform.
-Uber is working on similar efforts, but to date has not integrated as many U.S. cities.
+Uber is working on similar efforts.

 Dan Morgan, portfolio manager at Synovus Trust, said Uber should focus on what it does best - connecting customers through its app - and ditch efforts to develop its own self-driving cars or passenger drone technology.